Another Joe: 1998–2001

 Another Joe's full-length album, Cran-Doodle Daddy charted heavily on radio across Canada and re-affirmed their spot among the top punk bands in Canada.
 In 1998, Another Joe toured through North America with bands such as AFI, No Use For A Name, Diesel Boy, Hi-Standard, SNFU, Guttermouth, Chixdiggit, and The Suicide Machines.

 In the fall of 1999, Another Joe began working with Smallman Records, and with the technical assistance of drummer John Rylance, created their hit album, Plasti-Scene.
 Plasti-Scene was released in February 2000, charting quickly on National College Radio Charts and reaching number two on the National Loud Radio Chart in April 2000.
 The album was seen as a departure from the band's classic "snotty Punk Rock", featuring a more serious sound, learning towards Melodic hardcore with lyrical content about social commentary rather than relationships.
 In support of Plasti-Scene, Another Joe hosted the first annual Smallman Records tour, going to 14 ski resorts in British Columbia and Alberta.
 After returning to Vancouver in May 2000, John Rylance left the band, and Glen and Toews were unable to find a replacement.

 Another Joe disbanded in January 2001.
 Alison Toews joined the band State of Shock, Richie Clingan a band called Jacqueline/Deepsearch.

-2022 Reformation/New Lineup

-On October 17 2022 Another Joe announced their new lineup and launched a website.